Mariamgogaladze/Vintage-Car-Rental/README.md

 4. Click the "Reserve Now" button to submit the reservation.
 5. Open your browser and visit the following pages:

-- Team: Navigate to http://localhost:3000/team to meet our exceptional team members.
+- Team: Navigate to https://vintage-car-rental.netlify.app/Team meet our exceptional team members.

-- About: Explore http://localhost:3000/about to learn the inspiring story behind our company.
+- About: Explore https://vintage-car-rental.netlify.app/About to learn the inspiring story behind our company.
 Gain insights into our passion for vintage cars, our commitment to exceptional customer experiences, and our dedication to preserving automotive history.

-- Contact: Connect with us through http://localhost:3000/contact.
+- Contact: Connect with us through https://vintage-car-rental.netlify.app/ContactField.
 Fill out the contact form to send us a message or use the provided email address and phone number to reach out directly.
 We're here to assist you with any inquiries or feedback.

-- Models: Unveil our exquisite collection of vintage car models by visiting http://localhost:3000/models.
-Immerse yourself in the beauty, craftsmanship, and nostalgia of these iconic automobiles.
+- Models: Unveil our exquisite collection of vintage car models by visiting https://vintage-car-rental.netlify.app/Models Immerse yourself in the beauty, craftsmanship, and nostalgia of these iconic automobiles.

 - Review: Explore feedback and testimonials from other customers on the "Review" page.
-Visit http://localhost:3000/review to read about their experiences with our vintage car rental company.
+Visit  https://vintage-car-rental.netlify.app/Review to read about their experiences with our vintage car rental company.

 # Technologies Used